ControlEverythingCommunity/ITG3200/README.md

 $> python ITG3200.py
 ```

-The code output is the raw values of angular acceleration in 3-Axis.
+The code output is the raw values of angular acceleration in X, Y and Z axis.